jameleggleston/Daily-Planner/README.md

 # Daily Planner

-### Sometimes all you need is a simple daily planner to talke the day.
+#### Sometimes all you need is a simple daily planner to tackle the day.

 ## Table of Contents
 * [Installation](#Installation)